 To calculate the modernization needs generated by students from new development, the District must analyze the number of new units to be constructed, the square footage of those units, and, utilizing the weighted student generation rate, the number of students to be generated by those developments.
 Once this analysis is completed, the per pupil cost to house those students can be calculated based on the cost to modernize facilities.
-To calculate a weighted average square footage, the average square footage for each type of residential development, as calculated from recently constructed units, are multiplied by the number of units expected to be constructed.
+To calculate a weighted average square footage, the average square footage for each type of residential development, as supplied by the City of Wheatland and Yuba County, are multiplied by the number of units expected to be constructed.
 This provides a total square footage, which is divided by the total number of units to produce the average square footage for all units.
 These calculations are shown in Table 3.